-Before any distribution or payment is made to any holder of common stock, Series A Preferred, Series B Preferred or Series C Preferred, the holders of shares of Series D Preferred are entitled to be paid an amount equal to the liquidation preference amount with respect to each share of Series D Preferred.
-If the holders of Series D Preferred have been paid in full the liquidation preference amounts to which they are entitled, then, before any distribution or payment is made to any holder of common stock, Series A Preferred or Series B Preferred, the holders of series C Preferred are entitled to be paid an amount equal to the liquidation preference amount with respect to each share of Series C Preferred.
+n Before any distribution or payment is made to any holder of common stock, Series A Preferred, Series B Preferred or Series C Preferred, the holders of shares of Series D Preferred are entitled to be paid an amount equal to the liquidation preference amount with respect to each share of Series D Preferred.
+If the holders of Series D Preferred have been paid in full the liquidation preference amounts to which they are entitled, then, before any distribution or payment is made to any holder of common stock, Series A Preferred or Series B Preferred, the holders of shares of Series C Preferred are entitled to be paid an amount equal to the liquidation preference amounts to which they are entitled, then, before any distribution or payment is made to any holder of common stock, Series A Preferred or Series B Preferred, the holders of shares of Series C Preferred are entitled to be paid an amount equal to the liquidation preference amount with respect to each share of Series C Preferred.
 If the holders of Series D Preferred and the Series C Preferred have been paid in full the liquidation preference amounts to which they are entitled, then, before any distribution or payment is made to any holder of common stock or Series A Preferred, the holders of shares of Series B Preferred are entitled to be paid an amount equal to the liquidation preference amount with respect to each share of Series B Preferred.
 If the holders of Series D Preferred, the Series C Preferred, and the Series B Preferred have been paid in full the liquidation preference amounts to which they are entitled, then, before any distribution or payment is made to any holder of common stock, the holders of shares of Series A Preferred are entitled to be paid an amount equal to the liquidation preference amount with respect to each share of Series A Preferred.

-If, upon an Event of Liquidation, holders of the Preferred Stock have been paid in full the liquidation preference amounts to which they are entitled, the remaining assets and funds of the Company legally available for distribution, if any, will be distributed among the holders of the common stock and the Preferred Stock in proportion to the shares of common stock then held by them and the shares of common stock that they have the right to acquire upon conversion of the shares of Preferred Stock.
+n If, upon an Event of Liquidation, holders of the Preferred Stock have been paid in full the liquidation preference amounts to which they are entitled, the remaining assets and funds of the Company legally available for distribution, if any, will be distributed among the holders of the common stock and the Preferred Stock in proportion to the shares of common stock then held by them and the shares of common stock that they have the right to acquire upon conversion of the shares of Preferred Stock.